arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Click the **Enable Cache** button and wait for the page to refresh.
 Notice that the first item in the list indicates that it was still necessary for the application to retrieve the product catalog from the data source because the information has yet to be cached.

 1. Click **Products**, or refresh the page in the browser.
-This time, the application retrieves the product data from Windows Azure Cache Service and the elapsed time should be lower.
+This time, the application retrieves the product data from Microsoft Azure Cache Service and the elapsed time should be lower.
 Confirm that the first item in the list indicates that the source of the information is the cache.

 	![Running the application with the cache enabled](Images/running-the-application-with-the-cache-enable.png?raw=true "Running the application with the cache enabled")